List of placeholder names: Things

 The noun wihajster (from German Wie heißt er? lit.
 'What is he called?') can refer to a (usually) handheld tool or device.

 A Polish driving license issued to "Jan Kowalski".

 Persons

 A universal placeholder name for a man is Jan Kowalski (kowal meaning "(black)smith"); for a woman, Anna Kowalska.
+Kowalski is the second most common Polish surname.
 A second unspecified person would be called Nowak ("Newman"), with the choice of first name being left to the author's imagination, often also Jan for a man; this surname is unisex.
 Jan is one of the most popular male first names in Polish, and Kowalski and Nowak are the most popular Polish surnames.
+For a broader representation of average Poles, Kowalski may be grouped with other common surnames such as Nowak, Malinowski or Wiśniewski.